How Much Does it Cost to Raise a Child?

 It should come as no surprise to parents that raising a child in the US is expensive.
 In fact, according to the USDA, the average cost of raising a child to the age of 17 is $233,610.
 Whether you’re a family looking to cover the cost of food, daycare, or you’re a single parent seeking basic child care assistance, finding financial relief can be overwhelming.
 So how much does it cost to raise a child, exactly?
 Below, you’ll find information on the average cost to raise a child, plus ideas on how to get financial assistance.

-Quality housing is vital to a child’s well-being, but the price of housing—especially urban housing—has dramatically increased, with home prices rising faster than wages for the last 30 years.
+Quality housing is vital to a child’s well-being, but the price of housing—especially urban housing—has dramatically increased, with home prices rising faster than income wages for the last 30 years.

 If a child should need care for acute or chronic conditions, costs are much higher.
 Added to these expenses are dental care, orthodontia, and other medical costs not covered by insurance.
 Perhaps it’s no surprise that the US birthrate has fallen to a record low.

-- The United Census Bureau provides the startling fact that in the last quarter century, the cost of childcare has doubled.
+- The United Census Bureau provides the startling fact that in the last quarter-century, the cost of childcare has doubled.